 The Pegan Diet is a mixture of the paleo diet and vegan diets.
-Pegan Diet is invented by Mark Hyman.
-MD, in 2014.
+It was invented in 2014.
 Hyman recommends Pegan followers rely on what they consume instead of how much they eat.

 Foods that do not increase our blood sugar, plenty of fresh vegetables and fruits, good protein and fats, and no crap are the focus of vegan and paleo diets.

 Pegan diet is less restrictive than paleo or vegan diet.
 It emphasizes sustainably raised real, whole, fresh food, low glycemic load, and sufficient quantities of essential fatty acids of protein and omega-3.

 The diet requires 75% of foods based on plants, ideally organic and local, and 25% of foods based on animals.
 It forbids dairy products and gluten.